lindawangg/COVID-Net/README.md

 * Keras 2.3.1
 * OpenCV 4.2.0
 * Python 3.6
+* OpenCV

 ## COVIDx Dataset
+**Update: We are currently constructing an new COVIDx dataset in light of the Kaggle dataset being composed of pediatric patient cases.
+Please stay tuned for the new COVIDx dataset and accompanying COVID-Net model.**

 Currently, the COVIDx dataset is constructed by the following open source chest radiography datasets:
 * https://github.com/ieee8023/covid-chestxray-dataset
 * https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia